mui/mui-x/docs/data/charts/components/components.md

 With the introduction of the `ChartDataProvider` in v8, the chart data can be accessed from any component.
 This allows you to create HTML components that interact with the charts data.

 In the next example, notice that `MyCustomLegend` component displays the series names and colors.
-You can expand the code to see how it works.
 This creates an html `table` element, which handles long series names better than the default legend.

 {{"demo": "HtmlLegend.js"}}

 :::warning
 Note that the HTML components are not part of the SVG hierarchy.
-Hence, they should be placed outside the `<ChartsSurface />` component, but inside the `<ChartDataProvider />` component.
-Else they will not be visible.

-If you want to position an HTML component relative to the SVG, you can use the `useDrawingArea()` hook to get the SVG's position and size.
+Hence, they should be:

+- Outside the `<ChartsSurface />` component to avoid mixing HTAM and SVG.
+- Inside the `<ChartDataProvider />` component to get access to the data.
 :::